 Lions Bay real estate guide & listings for sale

-There are only a limited number of primary schools in this village and thus they can be an extended walk away.
-Likewise, Lions Bay does not have any high schools.
-Regarding food, reaching the closest supermarket by walking is practical for some, but not all, home buyers in this part of the Vancouver metropolitan area.
+There are only a limited number of primary schools in Lions Bay and thus they can be a long walk away.
+In addition, this village does not have any high schools.
+As far as food is concerned, some, but not all, home buyers in Lions Bay will reside within walking distance of the closest supermarket.